beaverbuilder/documentation/beaver-builder/user-interface/outline-panel.md

 ### Adding a Label Through the Advanced Tab

-YOu can also add a label through the [Advanced tab](/beaver-builder/layouts/advanced-tab/html-element.md#label).
+You can also add a label through the [Advanced tab](/beaver-builder/layouts/advanced-tab/html-element.md#label).
 The screenshot below shows an example where a label "Hero Heading" was added to a Heading module and is displayed in the Outline Panel.

 ![Labels displayed in Outline panel](/img/beaver-builder/user-interface--outline-panel--3.jpg)